SaeedTaghavi/CS/docs/OS/Chap03.md

 - Blocking (synchronous)

-    - Blocking send. (blocked until the message is received)
+    - Blocking send (blocked until the message is received)
-    - Blocking receive.
+    - Blocking receive

 - Nonblocking (asynchronous)

-    - Nonblocking send.
+    - Nonblocking send
-    - Nonblocking receive. (valid message or a null)
+    - Nonblocking receive (valid message or a null)

 !!! note "Rendezvous"
     When both `send()` and `receive()` are blocking.